 The cultural footprints of squash and padel reflect their histories and geographic popularity.

-Squash has a storied legacy, particularly in Commonwealth countries like the UK, Australia, and Pakistan.
-It boasts a robust professional circuit, with major tournaments such as the British Open and the PSA World Championships.
+Squash has a storied legacy, particularly in the UK, Australia and Pakistan — and, most dominantly in the modern era, Egypt, which has supplied a sustained majority of recent men's and women's world champions.
+It has a strong professional circuit, with major tournaments such as the British Open and the PSA World Championships.
 Squash is often associated with academic institutions and fitness clubs, promoting a culture of discipline and athletic excellence.